adeschamps/programming-robots-with-elm/talk/script.md

 ## Wrapping up

-I'd like to thank Matt Griffith for mentoring me through my first conference talk, as well as Mike Onslow and the rest of the Elm Detroit Meetup group for their helpful feedback.
+And with that said, I'd like to thank Matt Griffith for mentoring me through my first conference talk, as well as Mike Onslow and the rest of the Elm Detroit Meetup group for their helpful feedback.

 My slides are available online.
 You can reach me on Slack or by email, and I'd love to talk to you.
 Thank you!